istio/istio.io/content/about/notes/1.0/index.md

 ## Networking

-- **Old Traffic Management Model Deprecated**.
+- **Old (v1alpha1) networking APIs are no longer available**.
 Support for the old `v1alpha1` traffic management model has been removed.

-- **IStio Ingress Deprecated**.
-The old Istio ingress is deprecated and removed by default.
+- **Istio Ingress Deprecated**.
+The old Istio ingress is deprecated and disabled by default.
+We encourage users to use Istio Gateways instead.

+- **SNI Routing using VirtualServices**.
+Newly introduced `TLS` sections in VirtualServices can be used to route TLS traffic based on SNI values.
+Service ports named as TLS/HTTPS can be used in conjunction with VirtualService TLS routes.
+TLS/HTTPS ports without an accompanying VirtualService will be treated as opaque TCP.

+- **Support for streaming gRPC restored**.
+Istio 0.8 was caused periodic termination of long running streaming gRPC connections.
+This has been fixed in 1.0.

-## Policy and telemetry
+## Policy and Telemetry

 - **Updated Attributes**.
 The set of [attributes](/docs/reference/config/policy-and-telemetry/attribute-vocabulary/) used to describe the source and destination of traffic have been completely revamped in order to be more